AdwayKasture/karn/README.md

 - [ ] add message id/sequencing for editing specific message
 - [ ] add more models in igniter installation
 - [ ] update message on start for config of reqLLM on start
+- [ ] missing api key better handling
+- [ ] e to pass referece modules in prompt to give more context to the LLM
+- [ ] gaurd rails / usage limit warning ,context size warning

 ## Setup and Usage